 For this reason, it is wise to start sooner rather than later to form a relationship with an agency and/or caregiver(s).
 It is wonderful when an agency or caregiver is first hired, and it goes smoothly for all parties.
 However, it may take trying several caregivers or agencies before you find one that is a good fit for the care receiver.
 Word of mouth can be an effective way to contact someone interested in being a caregiver.
 Let the people in your social circles know you have a need and see if anyone answers the call.

 When the caregiver is found, then you must be familiar with what the law requires.
 Each state has regulations on health care.
-The Texas Professional Association of Caregivers recommends an 8 hour certification course.
-This insures that the person who is taking care of your loved one is properly trained and thus equipped to provide care.
+The Texas Professional Association of Caregivers recommends an 8-hour certification course.
+This ensures that the person who is taking care of your loved one is properly trained and thus equipped to provide care.
 It is also recommended that a background check be performed, an agreement in writing be entered and insurance provided.

 Caregivers are one of the most important and impactful resources for an elder to maintain quality of life.
 If you or someone you know needs services, or may need them in the near future, start the process now.
 As part of that process, you should consult with an attorney familiar with Elder Law to assist you with questions in this area.